St Augustine Grass

+St Augustine grass is definitely our most requested sod in Dallas, TX.
 Picking your suitable type of sod grass can be confusing, to say the least.
 With the great varieties and sub varieties within varieties, it may be a daunting experience choosing the one that suits your lawn needs, lawn budget and be able to thrive excellently in your particular location and its climate.
 You will need to know more about the sod grass types we have in stock before you can make up your mind.
-From our many varieties of sod grass we have a type called St Augustine sod popularly known as Charleston grass in certain parts of America such as North Carolina.
+From our many varieties of sod grass we have a type called St Augustine grass popularly known as Charleston grass in certain parts of America such as North Carolina.
 Here is what you need to know about the turf.

 This turf is highly invasive and would eventually crowd out most other grasses and even weeds as it establishes.
 It, therefore, requires a considerable amount of maintenance to keep it in check.
 The leaves are coarse in texture and would be broad and flat in appearance.

 You will most likely have sent his type of grass on shorelines, and any place with a good measure of moisture such as marsh-lands.
 Because of this tendency to grow by the water-sides, St Augustine’s sod is highly tolerant of salty environments.
 In the US, you will most likely enjoy the full benefits of St Augustine sod if you live in the US Department of Agricultural zones 8 and through to 10.

 From your lawn sod suppliers, you will find that the cost of sod varies with types and for St Augustine, though a little dearer than Zoysia, the benefits are worth each penny.
 It only goes dormant in winter, which means that it stops growing and remains in a state, but when in growing seasons, it grows pretty fast.